 So off I went.
 I remembered seeing the MIT License somewhere, so I took a look at it.
 All in all not bad.
 Short, sweet and to the point.
 I decided I wanted something a little more detailed, though.
 Next I stopped in at the GNU Public License (GPL).
 Very good, but a little too big.
 Moreover, both of these licenses seemed to apply more for software – and I also didn’t want to put the huge disclaimer in every page I published!

 Finally I found the one-stop-shop for licenses.
 OSI offers all sorts of licenses in one convenient resource.
-I looked over the list, read a few, and finally settled on the Open Software License, version 2.
+I looked over the list, read a few, and finally settled on the Open Software License, (specifically, version 2, which appears to no longer be linked on their site).
 This one seems to cover everything I wanted.
-You're welcome to use what I give you, you're supposed to include attribution to that effect if you redistribute it, and finally, I don't have to cover your liability if someone should sue you for what you found at my site.
+You’re welcome to use what I give you, you’re supposed to include attribution to that effect if you redistribute it, and finally, I don’t have to cover your liability if someone should sue you for what you found at my site.

 I realize that what I’ve already published is still covered by the Creative Commons license – I’ll just have to roll the dice on that.
 But from this moment forward, I’ve got a new license on the site.
 In effect, it probably won’t change much – ideally it won’t change anything.
 Feel free to look at the code, take what you need.
 If you like it and use it, then a simple “thank you” is plenty.
 If you use it, resell it, and make a boatload of money, then a monetary gift would be nice.